shuaibsyed/Length-Warning/README.md

 # Length-Warning
-This project was to create a program which checks a document for lines that are longer then 80 characters and tells the user exactly which lines are too long
+The objective of this project was to develop a program that checks a document for lines longer than 80 characters and provides the user with a clear indication of which lines exceed the specified limit.